jaschoen113/university_writing/assignments/final_p2.md

-#University Writing: Contemporary Essays
+##University Writing: Contemporary Essays

-###Assignment Two: Conversation Essay
+#Assignment Two: Conversation Essay

-- Due Sunday, __November 1st__ 2015.
+- Due __Sunday, March 20th 2016__

-###Text

-Write an academic essay of __1800-2100__ words on a topic that engages three sources: two from the articles and book excerpts we’ve read in this class; the third source will be an __exhibit__, a real-world manifestation that speaks to some of the key issues in our texts.
-By bringing these two critical sources to bear on your exhibit, your essay will further this intellectual “conversation.”
-You will listen to what other writers are saying, and acknowledge and consider the meaning of what they say.
-Most importantly, you will expand the conversation by adding your own ideas to what’s been said, by generating your own observations and claims from the conversation you’ve staged.
+Find an exhibit (see note below) that uses the word or concept of “education” or any variation of this word: e.g., “educator,” “educative,” etc. Make a claim about how “education” is being used and what it means in the context of your exhibit.
+Your argument should offer a close reading of your exhibit that engages the varying positions of 2-4 course readings that explore the meaning of “education.”
+By orchestrating and contributing to a scholarly conversation surrounding the meaning of “education,” your essay should bring the reader to a new understanding of your exhibit in relation to that conversation.

-An “exhibit” can be a text, an event, a performance, a speech, an image, or anything that can be interpreted and carries the potential for rich analysis.
+A note about vocabulary: An “exhibit” can be a text, an event, a performance, a speech, an image, or anything that can be interpreted and carries the potential for rich analysis.
 We use the term “exhibit” rather than “example” to connote a site of sustained and expansive engagement.
 While an example merely affirms an argument, an exhibit is dynamic; indeed, the exhibit itself may raise problems with our status quo understanding.
 Through careful analysis, our developing ideas about the exhibit may change or challenge our initial assumptions.

-###Goals:
+The paper should be 1500-2000 words long (include a word count at the end of each draft).

+##Goals:

-1. Continue to work on the goals from the first assignment: using the introduction to orient the reader and identify a textual problem; formulating a strong claim; establishing a motive; maintaining a coherent structure; using evidence fairly and persuasively.
+- Continue to work on the goals from the first assignment: using the __introduction__ to orient the reader and identify a textual __problem__; formulating a strong __claim__; establishing a __motive__; maintaining a coherent __structure__; using __evidence__ fairly and persuasively.

-2. Integrate your sources with deliberation and purpose.
-	- The sources can be used to establish the motive, provide key terms, support your claim, or argue with other interpretations.
-	- Practice ICE: introduce, cite, explain.
+- Integrate your __sources__ with deliberation and purpose.
+The sources can be used to establish the motive, provide __key terms__, support your claim, or argue with other interpretations.
+Document sources using the MLA in-text citation method.
+Include a works cited page.
+Practice __ICE__: introduce, cite, explain.
+At least two of the sources should come from the second progression.

-3. Have cohesion and coherence in your prose on the sentence level and on the paragraph level.
+- Have __cohesion__ and __coherence__ in your prose on the sentence level and on the paragraph level.
+Your diction should be precise.
+Avoid clichés of language and clichés of thought.

-(Adapted from A. Ritzenberg and S. Schwartz)

-###The Burkean Parlor

-Imagine that you enter a parlor.
-You come late.
-When you arrive, others have long preceded you, and they are engaged in a heated discussion, a discussion too heated for them to pause and tell you exactly what it is about.
-In fact, the discussion had already begun long before any of them got there, so that no one present is qualified to retrace for you all the steps that had gone before.
-You listen for a while, until you decide that you have caught the tenor of the argument; then you put in your oar.
-Someone answers; you answer him; another comes to your defense; another aligns himself against you, to either the embarrassment or gratification of your opponent, depending upon the quality of your ally's assistance.
-However, the discussion is interminable.
-The hour grows late, you must depart.
-And you do depart, with the discussion still vigorously in progress.

-__Burke__, Kenneth, _The Philosophy of Literary Form_ (110-111)

-###Booth's rule

-Whether I call on you or you speak spontaneously, please address the previous speaker, _or_ give a reason for changing the subject.

-__Booth__, Wayne, _The Vocation of a Teacher_ (215)
+- Have an interesting and informative __title__.